Berries and Cream (Copycat Ruth Chris Recipe)

 • 30 Minutes: Quick and easy, light and creamy, with tart fruit in no time at all.

-• Easy Ingredients: It takes only a few simple and basic ingredients.
+• Easy Ingredients: It takes only a few simple and basic ingredients including fresh, plump berries.

-• Family Friendly: Everyone will love this tempting summer treat.
+• Family Favorite: Everyone will love this tempting summer treat.

-• Adaptable: Can make this dish with any fruit you have available.
+• Adaptable: Can make this dish with any fruit you like and is available.

 • Heavy Cream: You will need one cup of cold heavy whipped cream.